qTox/qTox/INSTALL.md

 ###Fixing things up

-The bad news is that Qt sucks and breaks our linker paths so we need to fix those.
+The bad news is that Qt breaks our linker paths so we need to fix those.
 First cd in to your qtox.app directory, if you used Qt Creator it's in ```~/build-qtox-Desktop_Qt_5_4_1_clang_64bit-Release``` most likely, otherwise it's in your qTox folder.

 Install qTox so we can copy its libraries and shove the following in a script somewhere: